 Kodak Luma 350

 If you seek a projector that emphasizes portability first and foremost, look no further than the KODAK Luma 350.
 With both dimensions and weight more akin to a cupholder than a projector, this model has absolutely no competition in terms of ease of transport.
 Any projector can just be small, but this one did not sacrifice other functionalities.
 The KODAK Luma 350 passed the same metrics as the other high-scoring projectors, providing both fantastic image quality and an enviably streamlined UI, with incredible Bluetooth and wired connectivity.
-Furthermore, with an internet connection, there is no lack of additional features, from surfing the internet with the handy remote-operated mouse, to a host of streaming services.
+Furthermore, with an internet connection, there is no lack of additional features, from surfing the internet with the handy remote-operated mouse (we've tested the best wireless mouse too), to a host of streaming services.
 Lastly, this maximizes portability with three easily swappable electrical plugs, allowing easy use in Type B, C, and G countries.

 Best Bang for Your Buck